 Facial expression: Mimicry is expressed by movements of the eyebrows, chin and mouth.
 The chin hump rises slightly, while the corners of the mouth point downwards.

 Gestures: A sad person is easily recognized by a bowed head, folded arms and a bent posture.

 Anger is also one of the emotions that are perceived as negative.
 It arises when you feel unfairly treated or threatened.
 This emotion is characterized by a feeling of hostility, frustration and excitement.
 If you are angry, you put yourself in a defensive posture.

 Although the emotion tends to have negative connotations, it can also sometimes be healing.
-For example, anger plays a decisive role in the process of dealing with death or separation.
+Anger plays a role, for example, in the process of coping after death or Separation a decisive role.

 Facial expression: The lips and eyes are pinched together, the eyebrows lowered.
 The lower lip is pushed forward.

 Gestures: Anger is expressed by a strong posture (fighting posture) or by turning away.
 Both are possible and depend on the personality.
 In the case of an open confrontation, aggressive gestures can occur.

 Of course, the spectrum of emotions is even more diverse.
 Scientists at the University of Berkeley have defined a total of 27 different emotions, including the basic emotions: